Corporate landlords are gobbling up U.S. suburbs. These homeowners are fighting back.

 Pineville

 Note: Census block groups with fewer than 25 single-family homes are excluded.
-UNC Charlotte Urban Institute defined investors as entities that own at least 100 properties in Mecklenburg County.
+UNC-Charlotte Urban Institute defined investors as entities that own at least 100 properties in Mecklenburg County.

-Sources: UNC Charlotte Urban Institute analysis, U.S. Census Bureau
+Sources: UNC-Charlotte Urban Institute analysis, U.S. Census Bureau

 Investors own more homes